-The Neuroanatomy topics will be discussed during the consultations I-III. in weeks 4, 6 and 7.
 Consultations start with a brief moodle test composed of 10 questions of the topic of the daily class (referring to the relevant lectures) to test the preparatory work of students.

 Passing rate is 50%.

-Altogether 30 points can be collected from the tests.
+Each test scores 10 points, therefore altogether 30 points can be collected from the tests.
 Students achieving less than 15 points from all three tests will receive a relevant additional oral question (see the Topic list) included in their final examination.